mvolkmann/postgresql-easy/README.md

-This is a Node module that makes it very simple to interact with a single PostgreSQL database.
+This is a Node module that makes it very simple to interact with PostgreSQL databases.

 To install this, run `npm install -S postgresql-easy`

-To use this, `const pg = require('postgresql-easy');`
+To use this,

-This module provides seven functions.

-## `configure`
-This configures a PostgreSQLconnection pool.
-It must be called before the other functions.
-If not, a "pool not configured" error will be thrown.

 ````
-pg.configure({database: 'ice-cream'});
+const PgConnection = require('postgresql-easy');
+const pg = new PgConnection(config);
 ````

 The config object can contain these properties: